Napolo-Sim/README-Generator/README.md

 - [Contributing](#contributing)
 - [Questions](#questions)
 # Installation
-npm install in the terminal
+type in npm install onto your terminal once you pull or clone the repository
 # Usage
-To create readmes much quicker than to type them out manually
+to create easy readme files instead of manually typing readmes everytime you start a new project
 # Licence
 MIT
 # Credits